 If you have any concerns with regards to delivery at your location, please let us know.

-Yes - Your container should to be placed on a flat level surface.
+This depends on your intended use, but generally, Yes - Your container should to be placed on a flat level surface.

 For uneven surfaces we recommend using paving slabs to create a level the surface.